AJ-K0M/Honeypot/README.md

 ### Database Backup (Required)

-**Summary:** What is the RDBMS that MHN-Admin uses?
-What information does the exported JSON file record?
+**Summary:** MHN-Admin uses MongoDB.
+The exportrf JSON file records the attack and where it's coming from.

 *Be sure to upload session.json directly to this GitHub repo/branch in order to get full credit.*